Cashu-TS - v3.5.0

 • fix → patch version bump

-• Breaking changes → major version bump
+• Breaking changes (feat! / fix!) → major version bump

 • A release is created by merging the Release PR.